- Garden / Landscaping / Patio — 234

 How to Paper Tough Spots

 Around towel-bar or sink brackets.
 If towel-bar brackets are small, paper right over them.
 While the paper is still wet, cut an X with your utility knife through the paper covering the bracket.
 Press the paper securely around the bracket and trim the excess.
-Paper as closely to sink brackets as possible, then trim with utility knife.
+Paper as closely to sink brackets as possible, then trim with a utility knife.
 If the towel brackets are large, you may find it easier to remove them before papering (note the location of the bracket and any holes for wall fasteners.)

 Behind toilet or pedestal sink.
 Work the paper behind the toilet or sink, using one hand above and the other below.
 Smooth it out with a small paint roller attached to a long handle.
 If the space is too tight for the roller, wrap a small towel around a yardstick and smooth the paper horizontally.